-errorCode errorDescription Description 400-499 TBD See UPnP Device Architecture section on Control.
-500-599 TBD See UPnP Device Architecture section on Control.
-600-699 TBD See UPnP Device Architecture section on Control.
+errorCode errorDescription Description 400-499 TBD See Control clause in [14].
+500-599 TBD See Control clause in [14].
+600-699 TBD See Control clause in [14].
 701 Incompatible protocol info The connection cannot be established because the protocol info argument is incompatible.
 702 Incompatible directions The connection cannot be established because the directions of the involved ConnectionManagers (source/sink) are incompatible.
 703 Insufficient network resources The connection cannot be established because there are insufficient network resources (bandwidth, channels, etc.).

-errorCode errorDescription Description 704 Local restrictions The connection cannot be established because of local restrictions in the device.
+704 Local restrictions The connection cannot be established because of local restrictions in the device.
 This might happen, for example, when physical resources on the device are already in use by other connections.
 705 Access denied The connection cannot be established because the client is not permitted to access the specified ConnectionManager.
 706 Invalid connection reference The connection reference argument does not refer to a valid connection established by this service.
 707 Not in network The connection cannot be established because the ConnectionManagers are not part of the same physical network.
 708 Connection Table overflow The connection cannot be established because the specified ConnectionManager has instantiated the maximum number of simultaneous connections it has room for in its internal data structures.
 Closing one connection will resolve the issue.
 709 Internal processing resources exceeded The connection cannot be established because the device does not have sufficient internal processing resources to handle the new connection.
 Closing one or more connections on this device may resolve the issue.
 710 Internal memory resources exceeded The connection cannot be established because the device does not have sufficient internal memory resources to handle the new connection.
 Closing one or more connections on this device may resolve the issue.
 711 Internal storage system capabilities exceeded The connection cannot be established because the device does not have sufficient internal storage system capabilities to handle the new connection.
 Closing one or more connections on this device may resolve the issue.